smagri/raspberryPiPico2W_ultimateGPStracker/README.md

 * With boot sel pressed plug in usb cable.
 * OR
-* Put the pico in bootloader mode, that is, now RP2350,that is pico will appear as a drive on your PC and you can copy things to it.
+* Put the pico in bootloader mode, mpremote connect /dev/ttyACM0 bootloader

+  Now RP2350,that is pico will appear as a drive on your PC and you can copy things to it.

 * cp flash_nuke.uf2 /media/.../RP2350/ ,to clear mycropython from pico
 * cp mp_firmware_unofficial_latest.uf2 /media/.../RP2350/ ,to copy